 Ramps are a great alternative to stairs and getting in and out of cars.

-In addition to the steps you can take in the earlier section to keep your dog healthy and comfortable while living with arthritis, you may also want to explore natural remedies for arthritis in dogs such as CBD Oil for Dogs.
+In addition to the steps you can take in the earlier section to keep your dog healthy and comfortable while living with arthritis, you may also want to talk to your vet about CBD Oil for Dogs.

 One study concluded that CBD is effective in managing inflammation caused by Osteoarthritis in the majority of dogs.
 It may even slow down the development of this disease.